Stand Up & Math · Teacher Answers

 Warm-up Tasks

-\[\lim_{x \to 0} \frac{\sin 5x}{x} = \lim_{x \to 0} 5 \cdot \frac{\sin 5x}{5x} = 5 \cdot 1 = 5\]
+\[\lim_{x \to 0} \frac{\sin 5x}{x} = 5 \cdot \lim_{x \to 0} \frac{\sin 5x}{5x} = 5 \cdot 1 = 5\]

 Direct substitution gives \(\dfrac{0}{0}\) — indeterminate.
-Use the Maclaurin series:
+Attempting the standard trick:

 2

-Part (a) — Show \(n = -3\)
+Part (a) — Show that \(n = -3\) is necessary

-Part (a) Show that a finite limit can only exist when \(n = -3\)
+Part (a) Show that a finite limit requires \(n = -3\) 3 marks

-\[\sin 3x = 3x - \frac{(3x)^3}{3!} + \cdots = 3x - \frac{9x^3}{2} + \cdots\] \[\frac{\sin 3x}{x^3} = \frac{3}{x^2} - \frac{9}{2} + O(x^2)\] \[f(x) = m + \frac{3}{x^2} - \frac{9}{2} + \cdots + \frac{n}{x^2} = m + \frac{3+n}{x^2} - \frac{9}{2} + \cdots\] \[\text{For } \lim_{x \to 0} f(x) \text{ to be finite: } 3 + n = 0 \implies \boxed{n = -3} \qquad \square\]
+\[\sin 3x = 3x - \frac{9x^3}{2} + O(x^5)\] \[\frac{\sin 3x}{x^3} = \frac{3}{x^2} - \frac{9}{2} + O(x^2)\] \[f(x) = m + \frac{3}{x^2} - \frac{9}{2} + O(x^2) + \frac{n}{x^2} = m + \frac{3+n}{x^2} - \frac{9}{2} + O(x^2)\] \[\lim_{x\to 0} f(x) \text{ finite} \iff 3 + n = 0 \iff \boxed{n = -3} \qquad \square\]

-Common error Students may show that \(n=-3\) works without arguing uniqueness.
-The word "only" in the question demands this.
+Common error: Students show that \(n=-3\) works without arguing uniqueness.
+The word "only" demands this.
 Prompt: "How do you know no other value could give a finite limit?"
+The \(x^{-2}\) term grows without bound for any \(n \neq -3\).
+Unlock code: DIVERG

 3